 A female octopus can lay a very large number of eggs, which can number more than 100,000.
 However, very few of these fertilized eggs will reach maturity.
 Even if 1,000 of these eggs were to reach maturity, this would still only be a survival rate of 1%, or 1 out of every 100.
 The actual survival rate is in fact much lower than this, since if one pair of octopuses could beget 1,000 mature octopuses, then obviously the seas and oceans would be overrun with them, which is not the case.
 Hence, the actual survival rate is probably less than 10 per 100,000, or a figure that is less than 1 out of every 10,000 fertilized eggs!

 The fate of many an unfortunate baby octopus reminds me of a witty saying by Oscar Wilde: “To lose one parent may be regarded as a misfortune; to lose both looks like carelessness.”
 Octopuses are solitary creatures that come together only to mate.
 Following the act of insemination, during which the male octopus uses a special appendage called the hectocotylus to transfer its packets of sperm to the female octopus, the male octopus abandons his mate, never to see her or their future progeny, except perhaps to eat some of them, as the chance may be.
 Hence, even before they are born, baby octopuses have already lost their male parent.
-Although the female octopus shows remarkable devotion in tending her unborn progeny, guarding them continually and making sure that they are regularly bathed with oxygen-rich water, without which they would die, her care ends with their birth, after which they drift in the water for several weeks, a period when they are extremely vulnerable to predation, before they are able to settle on the somewhat less dangerous sea or ocean bottom.
+Although the female octopus shows remarkable devotion in tending her unborn progeny, guarding them continually and making sure that they are regularly bathed with oxygen-rich water, her care ends with their birth, after which they drift in the water for several weeks, a period when they are extremely vulnerable to predation, before they are able to settle on the somewhat less dangerous sea or ocean bottom.
 In other words, once they are born, all octopuses have lost both their parents.

 Considering that, even among sea and ocean creatures, there exist a variety of different parental strategies or behaviours that increase the chances of survival of their offspring, why are octopuses so singularly inept or negligent in their parental duties?
 Again, when considered from the perspective of the Law of Natural Selection, the octopus’s parental behaviour doesn’t make much sense, since it results in an abysmally low rate of offspring survival.

 In order to understand the octopus’s reproductive behaviour, we need to consider the effects it produces.
-Although the following interpretation is not entertained – and in fact would be strenuously denied – by those evolutionary biologists who swear by the Law of Natural Selection, and therefore dogmatically seek to fit every morphological feature and every behaviour of every organism that has ever existed on the Earth to accord with its narrow strictures, the fact is that, by laying a very large number of eggs that result in a correspondingly large number of progeny, almost all of which – more than 99.99% – are eaten before they reach sexual maturity, octopuses provide food for the many other marine animals that live in their vicinity.
+Although the following interpretation is not entertained – and in fact would be strenuously denied – by those evolutionary biologists who swear by the Law of Natural Selection, and therefore dogmatically seek to fit every morphological feature and every behaviour of every organism that has ever existed on the Earth to accord with its narrow strictures, the fact is that, by laying a very large number of eggs that result in a correspondingly large number of progeny, almost all of which – more than 99.99% in some octopus species – are eaten before they reach sexual maturity, octopuses provide food for the many other marine animals that live in their vicinity.
 From the perspective of the Law of Balance, which seeks to maintain a balance between different species and prevent any one species from becoming overly dominant, the octopus’s behaviour makes perfect sense.
 In addition, we should remember that some of the creatures that feed on baby octopuses will in turn be eaten by those fortunate octopuses that are able to survive to maturity.

 In cases where an organism, such as a fish, insect, or reptile, produces far more offspring than are necessary to maintain its numbers, and then leaves these eggs or progeny unhidden and unprotected, besides reproducing its kind, these excess offspring are also meant to nourish other organisms.
 In the case of land animals with large litters, such as mice, pigs, rabbits, and rodents in general, besides helping to perpetuate their own kind, their fecundity also serves to provide food for the many predators that feed on them.
 We humans should have no difficulty in understanding the nutritive value of eggs and animals that are raised for meat, since, due to our species’ diabolical cleverness, except for the tiny percentage that are kept as pets, the domesticated chicken is no longer a species that lives and reproduces for its own sake; instead, it has been reduced to an egg, meat, and feather-producing organism that is allowed to live and reproduce solely for the benefit of human beings, in an example of the totalitarian subjugation and exploitation of one species by another.